 So I chimed in on a post on a local Facebook page called the West Asheville Exchange where a gentleman was being praised for his work ethic, character and good prices, and I asked if he could build us a springbox.
 He said YES!
 So one Saturday in September, we met Lance up at our property to have him take a look at what he would be doing and to give us a quote.
 After a couple of days, he came back with a quote of $2600 for installing the springbox and leveling the tiny house parking spot.
 The springbox is a 250 gallon concrete tank that is fed by pipe from the spring head underground and then to the tiny house parking spot near the creek.
 We saved up some cash over the next few months, but by the time we scheduled Lance to do the job, the price of pipe and concrete had gone up.
 Also, our property had become pretty overgrown after 3 months of rain, so Lance had more work cut out for him than he had expected.
 It took him two days to do the job, rather than one.
-He also ended up slicing his truck tire on a hidden piece of metal on our property, so we tacked on a couple hundred more to his total because we felt pretty bad about that.
 When all was said and done, we paid him $3600, and we are quite happy with his work!

 Here’s a cool video of Lance down in the hole he had just completed and the cold, clear water spillin’ out!

 The springbox was finished back in September, and at that time it was producing about 480 gallons per day.